Reporting Fraud, Waste and Abuse

-The university will not tolerate theft, waste, abuse or misuse of state or university property or other resources.
+The university will not tolerate fraud, theft, waste or abuse of state or university property or other resources.
 University employees and students will be required to report suspected irregularities or possible fraudulent transactions to Audit and Management Services.
 All reported allegations will be fully reviewed, and substantiated fraudulent activities will be reported to the proper authorities.

 6.1 Upon the discovery of circumstances that suggest that a fraudulent transaction may have occurred, it is the responsibility of university employees and students to immediately notify the Director of Audit and Management Services.
 Upon such notification, the director will ensure that the appropriate vice president and the president are informed of the questionable transaction or specific event.

 6.2 Audit and Management Services will perform audit procedures to determine whether there is a reasonable possibility that a fraudulent transaction has occurred.
 Audit and Management Services will also attempt to quantify any losses and make recommendations for improving internal controls.